Brickson/cookbook-for-best-practices/README.md

-# Brickson Performance Handbook
+# Brickson Cookbook for Best Practices

-**This handbook can be used as a checklist for deployment, or as a development resource for starting new projects.**
+**Use the cookbook as a checklist for deployment, or as a development resource for starting new projects.**

-**The Brickson Performance Handbook is updated regularly by our Bricksonites, but we welcome all contributions you can make.**
+**The Brickson Cookbook for Best Practices is updated regularly by our Bricksonites, but we welcome all contributions you can make.**

 ## Table of Contents